Every year or two there comes along a new bat that quickly takes the youth baseball world by storm. I call the latest of these the “Magic Bat.”

 This section ends with one of the high-end, big-barrel bats that also happens to be moderately priced, the 2 5/8″ DeMarini Voodoo Overlord FT, a two-piece bat with a high-end aluminum barrel that is universally praised:

 You can often get the same or similar bat at lower cost with little extra effort.
 Here are a few ways to do that:

 Bats are at their most expensive in January through April when little league baseball is in full swing.
 Starting around early May and typically lasting through at least July, prices are reduced to move inventory out, especially in sporting goods stores devoted to multiple sports such as Big 5 or Sports Authority.
 Look for a similar seasonality pattern with online purchases.
-My son’s current bat cost $20, discounted from $70, because it was purchased in late July.
-He didn’t use it until he grew large enough to use it a year later.
+The bat my son used in 2015 cost $20, discounted from $70, because it was purchased in late July of 2014.
+He didn’t use it until he grew large enough to use it 9 months later.

 There’s rarely a reason to buy the current year’s model over last year’s model.
 In most cases, year-over-year improvements are incremental.
 Getting the prior model may cost 50% of the current year’s model, or even less.

 Bat makers warn that composite barrels will not perform as well if stored in hot trunks, used in cold (less than 60 degrees Fahrenheit), or used in batting cages.
 They are also more expensive and require break-in.
 In recent years, very light drop 10 to drop 13 aluminum bats also have similar issues as bat makers push the limits on thinness (heavier aluminum bats are more durable).
 So if you do decide to get an expensive bat, be sure to take good care of the bat so you don’t soon have to replace it.